 We will try to provide you with access to the information you have requested as soon as possible.

 In some circumstances, you may not be entitled to access the personal information we hold about you.
 For example, you may not be able to access the personal information held about you if providing you with access would unreasonably interfere with the privacy of others.
 If this happens, we will give you reasons as to why we are unable to provide you access.

 Requests for access, or for further information about how we manage the personal information we hold, should be directed in the first instance to the CEO at the above address.

-Should you wish to make a complaint which relates to your privacy, we encourage you to contact our CEO, who is Muscular Dystrophy SA’s complaints officer (at the address above).
+Should you wish to make a complaint which relates to your privacy, we encourage you to contact our CEO, who is the MDA’s complaints officer (at the address above).